 Salary Range: $46K-$52K (based on level of experience)

 Note: This is an on-site position.

 The Central Park Conservancy’s work is guided by the belief that Central Park, and all public parks, must be managed and actively protected as an inclusive and democratic space for all.

 Working closely with our New York City partners, we will always strive towards creating and sustaining a sense of belonging for all visitors and advocating for equitable and accessible public use of the park.

 In service of this belief, we are committed to fostering a workforce and organizational culture that is as diverse as Central Park itself and the dynamic city it serves.

-Establishment and maintenance of a safe work environment is the shared responsibility of this organization and employees at every level.
-The Conservancy will make every effort to assure a safe environment and be in compliance with federal, state, and local safety regulations.
-Employees are expected to obey safety rules and to exercise caution in all their work activities.
+The establishment and maintenance of a safe work environment is the shared responsibility of this organization and its employees at every level.
+The Conservancy will make every effort to assure a safe environment and follow federal, state, and local safety regulations.
+Employees are expected to obey safety rules and exercise caution in all their work activities.
 Accordingly, employees should be aware of any hazards, which could cause an injury or accident (e.g., spills, obstacles in walkways, etc.).
-If an employee discovers a potential dangerous condition, he/she should alert other employees and notify his/her supervisor immediately.
+If an employee discovers a potentially dangerous condition, he/she should alert other employees and notify his/her supervisor immediately.